EzeeLinux/up-debian_ubuntu_update_tool/README.md

 	then the --clean option.
 It will then run two extra options using optional dependencies deborphan and
 	aptitude.
-These remove obsolete packages no longer included in any repositories and unneeded
+These remove obsolete packages no longer included in any repositories and orphaned packages.
-	config files and orphaned packages.

 	up --list = generate the package list